Ebola feverA98.4

 Occurrence/EpidemiologyThis section has been translated automatically.

-• First cases occurred in Southern Sudan in 1972 and 1976 respectively.
-In Sudan, the cities of Maridi (first named Maridi-hemorrhagic fever) and Nzara were affected, and in the Democratic Republic of Congo (former Zaire) the city of Yambuka.
+The first cases occurred in southern Sudan in 1972 and 1976.
+The towns of Maridi (first named Maridi haemorrhagic fever) and Nzara in Sudan and the town of Yambuka in the Democratic Republic of Congo [formerly Zaire] were affected.

-• Epidemic outbreaks in Sudan, Democratic Republic of Congo, Uganda, South Africa, Gabon, Ivory Coast.
+Epidemic outbreaks in Sudan, Democratic Republic of the Congo, Uganda, South Africa, Gabon, Ivory Coast.

-• Human-to-human transmission; the reservoir is unknown (probably flying fox species).
+Human-to-human transmission; the reservoir is unknown (probably fruit bat species).

 Incubation period 4-10 days (2-21 days).
 Abrupt fever and uncharacteristic accompanying symptoms.
 Conjunctivitis (often hemorrhagic), maculo-papular exanthema, petechiae, followed by pharyngitis, severe nausea, vomiting, severe bleeding tendency, delirium.